Magnetic space group: Applications and extensions

 The main application of these space groups is to magnetic structure, where the black/white lattice points correspond to spin up/spin down configuration of electron spin.
 More abstractly, the magnetic space groups are often thought of as representing time reversal symmetry.
 This is in contrast to time crystals, which instead have time translation symmetry.
 In the most general form, magnetic space groups can represent symmetries of any two valued lattice point property, such as positive/negative electrical charge or the alignment of electric dipole moments.
 The magnetic space groups place restrictions on the electronic band structure of materials.
 Specifically, they place restrictions on the connectivity of the different electron bands, which in turn defines whether material has symmetry-protected topological order.
 Thus, the magnetic space groups can be used to identify topological materials, such as topological insulators.

 Experimentally, the main source of information about magnetic space groups is neutron diffraction experiments.
 The resulting experimental profile can be matched to theoretical structures by Rietveld refinement or simulated annealing.

 Adding the two-valued symmetry is also a useful concept for frieze groups which are often used to classify artistic patterns.
 In that case, the 7 frieze groups with the addition of color reversal become 24 color-reversing frieze groups.
-Beyond the simple two-valued property, the idea has been extended further to three colors in three dimensions, and to even higher dimensions and more colors.
+Beyond the simple two-valued property, the idea has been extended further to two different types of antisymmetry (multiple antisymmetry), to three colors in three dimensions, and to even higher dimensions and more colors.